 OVERVIEW: The Warmenhoven Family Foundation is the philanthropic vehicle of former NetApp CEO Dan Warmenhoven, his wife Charmaine, and family.
-The Warmenhovens steadily support human services organizations in the Bay Area.
-Another interest is education, and Charmaine spent three decades as a special education teacher and administrator.
+The Warmenhovens steadily support human services and education organizations in the Bay Area.

 IP TAKE: The Warmenhoven Foundation keeps a low profile and does not appear to accept unsolicited proposals.